 The distros mentioned above are just the tip of the proverbial iceberg.
 Many other distros can run games, but the stability you get in the above three will be unmatched.

 With gaming on Linux improving each year, the exposure of Linux to gamers is growing each day.
-And that day is not far when Adobe will launch its suite for Linux as that’s the only reason why most content creators refrain from making a switch.
+And that day is not far from when Adobe will launch its suite for Linux as that’s the only reason why most content creators refrain from making a switch.
+Also, check out our list of best Linux distros for beginners in 2022 here!

 So, what’s stopping you from switching to Linux?
 Let us know in the comments section below.